ecormier123/Fisheries_module/README.md

 1. Install the program [[R](https://cran.r-project.org/)], there are options for Windows, Mac, and Linux users.
 2. Install the program [R-studio](https://www.rstudio.com/products/rstudio/download/#download).
 Again there are options for Windows, Mac, and Linux users.
 3. Install the program [JAGS](https://sourceforge.net/projects/mcmc-jags/files/JAGS/4.x/), select version 4.3.
 Again there are options for Windows, Mac, and Linux users.
+4. Install the program [RTools](https://cran.r-project.org/bin/windows/Rtools/rtools40.html) which is needed to install some R packages.

 ### Once you have these programs installed